socadk/design-practice-repository/artifact-templates/DPR-CRCCard.md

 CRC cards must be expressive, but also easy to understand:

 * Names should communicate what application/architecture are about
-    * Metaphors are good, but must be chosen wisely (stakeholder reaction?)
+    * Metaphors are good, but must be chosen wisely.
+How will key stakeholders react to them?
-    * Prefer strong semantics and domain-specific vocabulary, e.g. "Web Shop" over "Client"
+    * Prefer strong semantics and domain-specific vocabulary, e.g. "Web Shop" over "Client".
-    * A common naming scheme is `domain concept + architectural role/pattern` (see above example)
+    * A common naming scheme is `domain concept + architectural role/pattern`.
-* Value consistency (no contradictions) over completeness (know it all)
+* Value consistency (no contradictions) over completeness
-    * Good component descriptions should be SMART (like goals, but adapted)
+    * Good component descriptions should be SMART (like goals and NFRs)
-    * Each outgoing collaboration relationship must correspond to an incoming one elsewhere in system or its context (service consumer and provider)
+    * Each outgoing collaboration relationship should correspond to an incoming one elsewhere in system or its context (service consumer and provider).
-    * Sunny day and rainy days to be taken into account (remember the QASs?)
+    * Sunny day (happy path scenarios) and rainy days (error and edge cases) should be taken into account when assigning responsibilities.
 * Model on same level of detail on all cards and find a medium ground:
-    * Too precise – hard to implement and to change
+    * Too precise specifications are hard to implement and change
-    * Too vague – no added value, implementations hard to integrate, architecture difficult to validate
+    * Too vague ones do not add value, implementations are hard to integrate, and the resulting architecture is difficult to validate.
-    * “If in doubt leave it out”; all diagrams should have a key/legend

 ### Origins and Signs of Use